 The choices include:

-- do nothing and continue violating the law until they are caught and forced to deal with it
+- Do nothing and continue violating the law until they are caught and forced to deal with it.

-- “reclassify” the jobs and begin paying overtime, but say/do nothing about past overtime owed
+- “Reclassify” the jobs and begin paying overtime, but say/do nothing about past overtime owed.

-- “reclassify” the jobs and begin paying overtime, and offer employees compensation for past overtime owed
+- “Reclassify” the jobs and begin paying overtime, and offer employees compensation for past overtime owed.

 This tends to explain why employers try to present a planned reclassification in a way they hope doesn’t set off alarm bells in employees’ heads, causing them to seek out legal advice as to their overtime pay rights regarding the reclassification.
 If they succeed and keep employees from discovering their rights and taking timely action, the payoff is huge – saving the company from having to repay its’ workers for millions of dollars in back wages.

-Once the statute of limitations has passed, the employer is, literally, home free…and the reclassified workers are SOL and their pay is now changed from day rate to hourly pay.
+If your employer has recently changed your job classification from “non-exempt” to “exempt” and started paying you overtime if you work over 40 hours per week, you are probably owed back pay for all of your unpaid overtime during the past 2-3 years.
 Call 1-866-559-0400, email email@example.com or submit your information using our convenient Case Evaluation form for a FREE and CONFIDENTIAL review of your circumstances – because time is money.